How to Renew your Motorcycle LTO Registration in 2023

 How to Renew the Registration of Motorcycles without License Plates?

-What if you still do not have the LTO Plate number?
+What if you still do not have the LTO plate number?
 Due to the huge backlog in LTO, a vast majority of motorcycle owners are still waiting for their LTO plate numbers.
 Because of this, you will not be able to know right away the schedule of your registration renewal.
 You will also not be able to use the MV file number on the temporary plate as a basis for yearly registration.
 Instead, you must use the date of release from the dealership as the basis for yearly registration.
 However, you still need a temporary plate number for the emission compliance certificate and the CTPL insurance.
 To secure an assigned temporary plate number, please follow the instructions below.
 Please keep in mind that these steps only apply to motorcycle owners who do not yet have their permanent license plates.

 2. You will pay around 50 pesos for the authorization and the printed assigned temporary plate.
 The authorization and the assigned temporary plate are valid until the permanent plate number is available.